🌙

 A leading voice in the movement, Szabo played an important role in hosting real-life Cypherpunk gatherings alongside Hal Finney, whose early involvement helped shape Bitcoin's future direction.

 Notably, Szabo worked at the NASA jet propulsion laboratory, demonstrating his strong math skills.
 In 2006, Szabo graduated from George Washington Law School with a Juris Doctor.
-For his many contributions to various academic disciplines, Szabo was awarded an honorary doctorate in the social sciences along with a professorship from Francisco Marroquín University in 2017.
+For his many academic contributions, Szabo was awarded an honorary doctorate and professorship in the social sciences from Francisco Marroquín University in 2017.

 The most ambitious cypherpunk